tobynet/RoboND-Rover-Project/writeup.md

       > 📝 To **prevent incorrect images from camera**.

   * Add sub-mode(`SubMode`) to easy to write nested mode, the decision tree.
-  * **Add fluctuation in decision parameters** to prevent unstuck, due to repeat the same action.
+  * **Add fluctuation in decision parameters** to prevent getting stuck, due to repeat the same action.
     * 💡 Simple implementation, using 🎲 `random.randint()`.

 * Others: